KAJdev/WumpusHack/README.md

 "Hack" other players.
 Make money.
 Dominate the game.
+You control your own network.
+Defend it from attacks, set traps, and make the first move.
+Steal units, and buy better parts.
+Upgrade your network.
+Become the fastest.
+Become the richest, become the Wumpus.

 # Libary
 Wumpus Hack is coded in Discord.py

 # Team
-Wumpus Hack has been coded by a team of four people.
+Wumpus Hack has been developed by a team of four people.

 1.)
 Polar#5893
 -Programmer